gaffa-tape/gaffa/README.md

 Behaviours: "Do an action when the data changes"
 Actions: "Do something to the model"

-This things are often combined into an app consisting of a single JSON object, eg:
+These things are often combined into an app consisting of a single JSON object, eg:

 	{
 		Model: {}, //some object